 "No, of course not.
 It's absolutely impossible.
 Let's be clear: we did not come up with these sanctions.
 Our international partners did," Medvedev told American channel CNBC, according to a transcript by on the government's website.

 East-West relations have slumped to their lowest ebb since the end of the Cold War over accusations Moscow is backing a separatist uprising in eastern Ukraine.

-Russian Foreign Minister Sergei Lavrov on Tuesday held three hours of talks with US counterpart John Kerry in Paris at which Washington`s top diplomat laid down a series of conditions to lift sanctions.
+Russian Foreign Minister Sergei Lavrov yesterday held three hours of talks with US counterpart John Kerry in Paris at which Washington's top diplomat laid down a series of conditions to lift sanctions.